Heat Index Calculator guide

 The formula in plain language

-In plain language: The calculator uses the National Weather Service Rothfusz regression for heat index and applies the standard humidity adjustments.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses the National Weather Service heat index method: a simple branch first, then the Rothfusz regression and standard humidity adjustments when the preliminary value reaches about 80 F. The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer